Matilda (2017 film): Controversy

 In 2016 when the official trailer of the film which contained in particular erotic love scenes was released, representatives of the public movement "King's Cross" found in the upcoming film a "distortion of historical events", and an "anti-Russian and anti-religious provocation in the field of culture".
 One cinema chain pulled out of showing the film after a group of self-described Orthodox militants threatened the film’s director and cinemas preparing to screen it.

 After a request to the Prosecutor General of the Russian Federation from the Duma deputy Natalia Poklonskaya known for her veneration of Nicholas II, the film's material was audited and no violations were found.
 The Chairman of the Duma Committee on Culture, film director Stanislav Govoruhin, criticized the idea of checking the film, he expressed confidence that such scandalous initiatives should be "nipped right in the bud."
 In the Kremlin, Poklonskaya’s request caused confusion and an uncertain delayed response.
 The Ministry of Culture said that the question of issuing certificates for rental of the film will be decided upon the completion of work on the picture.

 Somewhat later in December 2016 it was reported that the prosecutor's office would request the movie's script for inspection at the request of deputy Poklonskaya.

 In September 2017, Cinema Park and Formula Kino group, Russia's biggest cinema chain, cancelled screenings of the film due to "extreme actions by opponents of the film" and threats made against cinemas.
 They later reversed the decision.
 Two cars were torched outside the Moscow office of a lawyer acting for Alexei Uchitel, the director of the film.

 On 4 September, an ultra-Orthodox participant in a monarchist rally against the film rammed the entrance to the Cosmos cinema, the largest in Yekaterinburg, with his car.
 In the car there was a barrel of gasoline and gas cylinders.
 The criminal set fire to the car with a Molotov cocktail and tried to escape but was soon detained.
 The court released him from criminal liability because it deemed him insane.
 For the same reason, the owners of the cinema did not receive compensation for the damage caused (19.3 million rubles in their estimation).

 Attempts of a ban

 Director of the office of the Russian Imperial House Aleksandr Zakatov called the film "blasphemy" but added that "such works should be condemned, but to inflate a scandal around them and make a formal ban does not make sense".
 A similar position was taken by the Bishop of Yegoryevsk Tikhon (Shevkunov), who reviewed the film highly critically but said that the demand to ban the film "is an absolutely dead-end and wrong approach":

-Nevertheless, Bishop Tihon pointed out, "most likely, individuals and groups, including Orthodox, will demand its prohibition".
+Nevertheless, Bishop Tikhon pointed out, "most likely, individuals and groups, including Orthodox, will demand its prohibition".